LSanten/LSanten.github.io/_mms-md/LIVESTOCK-LAND-HOUSING-HOUSELESS.md

 ---
 layout: default
+title: Illustration that compares land used for livestock compared with land needed to house houseless folks
 ---
 # Illustration that compares land used for livestock compared with land needed to house houseless folks